Case of N.C. cop who killed an unarmed man headed to grand jury

 Ferrell, who was listed on the Florida A&M roster during the 2009 and 2010 seasons as a safety, had recently moved to Charlotte with his fiancée, his lawyers have said.

-Ferrell's family is expected to announce plans to file a civil lawsuit on Tuesday against Kerrick, the Charlotte-Mecklenburg Police Department, the Police Chief and the City of Charlotte, according to a spokesman for the family's lawyer.
+Ferrell's family is expected to announce plans to file a civil lawsuit on Tuesday against Kerrick, the Charlotte-Mecklenburg Police Department, the Police Chief and the City of Charlotte.

 (Additional reporting by Colleen Jenkins; Writing by Kevin Gray.
 Editing by Andre Grenon)